Aparna9096/MNIST/README.md

 # MNIST
- Develop a predictive model to accurately classify sonar signals as either rocks or mines.
+ Develop a predictive model to accurately classify sonar signals as either rocks or mines, Using Neural Network.